-So what is positive psychology then if not the study of positive emotions?
-Well, According to Peterson (2008), positive psychology is the investigation of our strengths, while the rest of psychology focuses on our weaknesses.
+So what is positive psychology, then, if not the study of positive emotions?
+Well, according to Peterson (2008), positive psychology is the investigation of our strengths, while the rest of psychology focuses on our weaknesses.

-Linley and Harrington (2006a) were kind enough to define ‘strengths’ in the context of positive psychology, as being our innate capacity for thinking, feeling, or behaving that facilitates favourable performance and functioning in the quest of valued outcomes.
+Linley and Harrington (2006a) were kind enough to define ‘strengths’ in the context of positive psychology, as being our innate capacity for thinking, feeling, or behaving that facilitates favourable performance and functioning in the quest for valued outcomes.

-For example, Linley and Harrington (2006a) work in the workplace show’s that a manager that has a clear understanding of their staffs strengths can match them to tasks they’re better suited to handle.
-It also allows the manager to create personalised management and developmental support tailored to each staff members personal list of strengths.
+For example, Linley and Harrington (2006a) work in the workplace shows that a manager that has a clear understanding of their staff’s strengths can match them to tasks they’re better suited to handle.
+It also allows the manager to create personalised management and developmental support tailored to each staff member’s personal list of strengths.

 Taking Linley and Harrington (2006a) work from management and adapting it to mental health, a practitioner who knows their client’s individual character strengths should be able to tailor treatment plans and coping strategies to capitalise on them.
 This utilises the client’s strengths to help manage their mental health and future negative life events better.
 This will not only increase the likelihood of better outcomes but also make the client feel good in general (Linley and Harrington, 2006b).

 Thus, to get a better understanding of your mental health, not looking at how your character strengths have helped you and could help you in the future could mean missing out on an important part of helping you manage your mental health.
 This will limit your resources to mitigate future life stresses.
-Simplify put, ignoring positive characteristics would give you an incomplete picture (Wood and Tarrier, 2010).
+Simply put, ignoring positive characteristics would give you an incomplete picture (Wood and Tarrier, 2010).